Trip Details

 Includes

-• 7 nights accommodation (twin shared, single supplements are very limited).
+• 7 nights accommodation (twin shared included; single supplements are limited).

 • 3 meals daily.